 L7 Hongdae | Best Hotel in Hongdae

-All rooms come with a TV, fridge and kettle, providing a comfortable base in the heart of the action.
+All of the hotel rooms come with a TV, fridge and kettle, providing a comfortable base in the heart of the action.

 Hongdae Guesthouse | Best Hostel in Hongdae

-You won’t find a better base than this friendly backpackers in Seoul.
+You won’t find a better base than these friendly backpackers in Seoul.
 With a mix of traditional Korean rooms and funky, modern spaces, you’ll get a real feel for the culture.

-The friendly owner, Mary, will welcome you to her abode and provide you with everything you need – including computer access in every room (perfect for researching your sightseeing stops).
+The friendly owner, Mary, will welcome you to her abode and provide you with everything you need – including computer access in every room (perfect for researching the best places to visit in Seoul).

-This Airbnb is ideal for travelers looking for more private accommodation, and provides all amenities needed for a comfortable stay.
+This Airbnb is ideal for travellers looking for more private accommodation and provides all the modern amenities needed for a comfortable stay.
 It’s modern, clean and stylishly decorated to provide a contemporary home-like feel.
 The flat is a short walk from the metro station, bars and restaurants.

 Photo: Jirka Matousek (Flickr)

-3. Itaewon – Where to Stay in Seoul for Nightlife
+3. Itaewon – Best Area to Stay in Seoul for Nightlife

-Catered to foreigners, Itaewon is one of the best areas to stay in Seoul for travelers.
+Catered to foreigners, Itaewon is one of the best areas to stay in Seoul for travellers.
 This may not sound highly cultural, but it’s actually a fascinating place to explore.

 Its long history began before the Second World War when Japanese colonialists were pushed out by American soldiers who lived and partied in the area.
 So, it’s really been the top choice of where to stay in Seoul for a long time!